The Concord Female Anti-Slavery Society: History

 In 1837 abolitionists Angelina and Sarah Grimké visited Concord and lectured at the Trinitarian Parish of Reverend Wilder, creating interest for abolitionism at Concord.
-On the 18th of October 1837 61 women gathered together to found the CFASS.
+On October 18, 1837, 61 women gathered together to found the CFASS.
 Mary Wilder, the wife of Reverend Wilder, was elected president, Helen Thoreau, the sister of Henry Thoreau, was elected vice president, and Mary Merrick Brooks was elected secretary and treasurer.
-Mary Brooks remembered the founding as “an event noticed but little by the inhabitants of the town, or noticed but to be ridiculed; nevertheless an event which is destined to have an immense bearing on the temporal and eternal interests of its founders, and do not a little towards swelling that great tide of humanity, which is finally to turn our world of sin and misery into a world of purity, holiness, and happiness.”
+Mary Brooks remembered the founding as "an event noticed but little by the inhabitants of the town, or noticed but to be ridiculed; nevertheless an event which is destined to have an immense bearing on the temporal and eternal interests of its founders, and do not a little towards swelling that great tide of humanity, which is finally to turn our world of sin and misery into a world of purity, holiness, and happiness."

 Between 1837 and 1839 the CFASS participated in the country-wide anti-slavery petitioning drive.
 A petition opposing the annexation of Texas was signed by over half the women in Concord and a fifth of the men.
-In 1838 340 women and 130 men put their names on memorials to congress against slavery.
+In 1838, 340 women and 130 men put their names on memorials to congress against slavery.

-In 1837 Mary Brooks, the Wards, the Thoreau’s and the Emerson’s organised a public meeting in response to the Indian Removal Acts, in support of the Indians of Georgia.
+In 1837 Mary Brooks, the Wards, the Thoreau's and the Emerson's organised a public meeting in response to the Indian Removal Acts, in support of the Indians of Georgia.
 Mary Brooks wrote to Angeline Grimké to urge her to speak out against it.
 At the urging of Mary Brooks, Lidian Emerson and Prudence Ward, Waldo Emerson spoke at this event.

 In May 1838 Mary Brooks and her stepdaughter Caroline represented Concord at the second meeting of the Anti-Slavery Convention of American Women.
-In the same year Abolitionism in New England split as many abolitionists disagreed with Garrison’s radicalism and the public involvement of women.
-This split ended many female anti-slavery societies, the CFASS survived but in 1942 Maria Thoreau and others left the CFASS and started the Ladies’ Emancipation Society.
+In the same year Abolitionism in New England split as many abolitionists disagreed with Garrison's radicalism and the public involvement of women.
+This split ended many female anti-slavery societies, the CFASS survived but in 1942 Maria Thoreau and others left the CFASS and started the Ladies' Emancipation Society.